Ludwig Wittgenstein: Realschule in Linz

-On starting at the Realschule, Wittgenstein had been moved forward a year.
-Historian Brigitte Hamann writes that he stood out from the other boys: he spoke an unusually pure form of High German with a stutter, dressed elegantly, and was sensitive and unsociable.
-Monk writes that the other boys made fun of him, singing after him: "Wittgenstein wandelt wehmütig widriger Winde wegen Wienwärts" ("Wittgenstein wanders wistfully Vienna-wards (in) worsening winds").
-In his leaving certificate, he received a top mark (5) in religious studies; a 2 for conduct and English, 3 for French, geography, history, mathematics and physics, and 4 for German, chemistry, geometry and freehand drawing.
+Historian Brigitte Hamann writes that he stood out from the other boys, because he spoke an unusually pure form of High German with a stutter, dressed elegantly, and was sensitive and unsociable.
+Monk writes that the other boys made fun of him, singing after him, "Wittgenstein wandelt wehmütig widriger Winde wegen Wienwärts" (Wittgenstein wanders wistfully Vienna-wards [in] worsening winds).
+In his leaving certificate, he received a top mark—a 5—in religious studies; a 2 for conduct and English; 3s for French, geography, history, mathematics, and physics; and 4s for German, chemistry, geometry, and freehand drawing.
 He had particular difficulty with spelling and failed his written German exam because of it.
 He wrote in 1931:

 My bad spelling in youth, up to the age of about 18 or 19, is connected with the whole of the rest of my character (my weakness in study).

 Faith

-Wittgenstein was baptized as an infant by a Catholic priest and received formal instruction in Catholic doctrine as a child, as was common at the time.
+Wittgenstein was baptized as an infant by a Catholic priest and received formal instruction in Catholic doctrine as a child.
 In an interview, his sister Gretl Stonborough-Wittgenstein says that their grandfather's "strong, severe, partly ascetic Christianity" was a strong influence on all the Wittgenstein children.
 While he was at the Realschule, he decided he lacked religious faith.
-He nevertheless believed in the importance of the idea of confession.
-He wrote in his diaries about having made some confessions to his oldest sister, Hermine, while he was at the Realschule; Monk speculates that it may have been about his loss of faith.
-He also discussed it with Gretl, his other sister, and began reading Arthur Schopenhauer'sThe World as Will and Representation per Gretl's recommendation.
+He nevertheless believed in the importance of the practice of confession.
+He wrote in his diaries that he had made some confessions to his oldest sister, Hermine, while he was at the Realschule; Monk speculates that it may have been about his loss of faith.
+He also discussed it with Gretl, his other sister, and began reading Arthur Schopenhauer's The World as Will and Representation per Gretl's recommendation.
 As a teenager, Wittgenstein adopted Schopenhauer's epistemological idealism.
 However, after he studied the philosophy of mathematics, he abandoned epistemological idealism for Gottlob Frege's conceptual realism.
 In later years, Wittgenstein was highly dismissive of Schopenhauer, describing him as an ultimately "shallow" thinker:

 One could call Schopenhauer a quite crude mind....
 Where real depth starts, his finishes.

-Wittgenstein's relationship with Christianity and with religion in general, for which he always professed a sincere and devoted sympathy, changed over time, much like his philosophical ideas.
-In 1912, Wittgenstein wrote to Bertrand Russell saying that Mozart and Beethoven were the actual sons of God.
-However, Wittgenstein resisted formal religion, saying it was hard for him to "bend the knee", though his grandfather's beliefs continued to influence Wittgenstein – as he said, "I cannot help seeing every problem from a religious point of view."
+Wittgenstein's engagement with Christianity and religion in general, to which he consistently expressed sincere and devoted sympathy, evolved, much as his philosophical outlook did.
+In 1912, Wittgenstein wrote to Bertrand Russell saying that Mozart and Beethoven were the 'actual' sons of God.
+However, Wittgenstein resisted organized religion, saying it was hard for him to "bend the knee", though his grandfather's beliefs continued to influence Wittgenstein—as he said, "I cannot help seeing every problem from a religious point of view."
 Wittgenstein referred to Augustine of Hippo in his Philosophical Investigations.
 Philosophically, Wittgenstein's thought shows alignment with religious discourse.
 For example, he would become one of the century's fiercest critics of scientism.